Liouville theorems for $f$-harmonic maps into Hadamard spaces: Liouville type theorems

-\textbf{Acknowledgement}.
-The authors thank J\"urgen Jost for numerous inspiring discussions on harmonic maps into singular spaces.
-The authors thank Kazuhiro Kuwae for the discussions on Kendall's theorem and suggestions on the conditions of the targets (Remark~\ref{remarkKuwae}).
+\textbf{Acknowledgements}.
+The authors thank Prof. J\"urgen Jost for numerous inspiring discussions on harmonic maps into singular spaces.
+The authors thank Prof. Kazuhiro Kuwae for the discussions on Kendall's theorem and suggestions on the conditions of the targets (see Remark~\ref{remarkKuwae}).
+We would also like to thank the referee for his critical reading and useful suggestions.